-Create Your Own High School Transcript From Home
+Create Your Own High School Transcript From Home!

 This question comes up a lot in homeschool circles and groups: what do I do about a high-school transcript?
 It seems official and formal and scary!
 But it doesn’t have to be.
 It’s super helpful to know what requirements your state has for graduation/ college entry, so definitely check out the Homeschool Requirements in Your State to get started.